rohit-n/lithtech/README.md

 5. F.E.A.R.
 6. Blood II: The Chosen (if I can find a copy)

 These are all the Lithtech I am aware of that had a public source release.
-If there are more out there, I want to eventually support them too.
+If there are more out there, I want to eventually support them too.[ ]
+Target rules for targets named Lib_ZLib

 Recent Developments
 ===================